deepikavashishtha/SignalApp/README.md

 # SignalApp
-This Application contains Traffic Light signal App
+This is a repo for Traffic Signal Application